 N, P, K… does this fertilizer alphabet mean anything to you?
-For sure, these three elements are crucial for the growth and development of all your plants.
+These three elements – present in blood and bone meal – are crucial for proper plant growth.

 - Read also: 10 uses for coffee grounds in the garden